TheServerBorn/J-29-Interface-Engine/README.md

 The Callisto Computer Systems setting, J-29 Terminal OS, and related fictional systems are used as the reference environment for development and demonstration of the Engine.

-The Callisto Computer Systems setting, J-29 Terminal OS, and related fictional systems are used as the reference environment for development and demonstration of the Engine.

 Interfaces, configuration formats, and internal APIs may change before version 1.0.